-begin their college-level composition studies while also removing their writing placement deficiency.
-Students enrolling in this course must be concurrently enrolled in the associated ENGL 1113 section since much of the content and course material between the two courses will be integrated.
-In ENGL 0143, students learn and practice specific collegelevel composition skills through critical reading and writing, class discussions, workshops, lectures, quizzes, or presen-tations.
-Both ENGL 0143 and ENGL 1113 must be passed to proceed to ENGL 1213.
+This course provides co-requisite instruction for students who wish to begin their college-level composition studies while also removing their writing placement deficiency.
+Students enrolling in this course must be concurrently enrolled in the associated ENGL 1113 section since much of the content and course material between the 2 courses will be integrated.
+In ENGL 0143, students learn and practice specific college-level composition skills through critical reading and writing, class discussions, workshops, lectures, quizzes, or presentations.
+Prerequisites: Appropriate assessment scores or successful completion of ENGL 0133.